extremeshok/clamav-unofficial-sigs/README.md

  - Code Refactoring
  - Added generic options (--help --version --config)
  - Correctly handle generic options before the main case selector
- - Sanitise the config before the main case selector (option)
+ - Sanitize the config before the main case selector (option)
  - Rewrite and formatting of the usage options
  - Removed the version information code as this is always printed